FLW remote weapon station: FLW 200+

 The FLW 200+ (FLW 200Plus) was first revealed at Eurosatory 2012.
 It is a modified version of the FLW 200, designed to handle even larger weaponry such as autocannons up to the 20 mm caliber.
 In the case of the prototypes, the FLW 200+ has always been presented with a Rheinmetall Rh 202 gun.
 The FLW 200+ was demonstrated on a GTK Boxer and on a PMMC G5 from German FFG.

-The FLW 200+ is intended as simple replacement and upgrade of the original FLW 200.
-None of the mechanical and electronic interfaces has been altered, making it backwards compatible for upgrading vehicles fitted with the previous version.
+The FLW 200+ is intended as a simple replacement and upgrade of the original FLW 200.
+None of the mechanical and electronic interfaces have been altered, making it backwards compatible for upgrading vehicles fitted with the previous version.

 The FLW 200+ has a weight of 475 kg when fitted with the Rh 202 autocannon and 100 rounds of ammunition.
 The Rh 202 has a dual-feed mechanism, that allows the usage of 100 rounds of one type and 30 rounds of another type at the same time, with the possibility of switching the selected ammo type in between the shots.
-Compared to the FLW 200 the elevation arc has decreased to a maximum elevation of only +50°.
+Compared to the FLW 200, the elevation arc has decreased to a maximum elevation of only +50°.
 The maximum depression of -15° stayed the same.

-The FLW 200+'s optics include a colour CCD camera with x10 magnification and a cooled 640x480 thermal imager with two different fields-of-view, providing an identification range of over 2 km.
+The FLW 200+'s optics include a colour CCD camera with x10 magnification and a cooled 640x480 thermal imager with two different fields of view, providing an identification range of over 2 km.

 FLW 500

 The FLW 500 was first revealed at Eurosatory 2016.
 It appears to be a modified version of the FLW 200 base, designed to handle even larger weaponry such as autocannons up to the 30 mm caliber.
 It has a typical weight of 500 kg.

-When fitted with the M230LF it offers 150 rounds of ready to use ammunition.
-A co-axial 7.62 mm FN-MAG machine gun (MG) is provided with 250 rounds of ready use ammunition.
+When fitted with the M230LF it offers 150 rounds of ready-to-use ammunition.
+A coaxial 7.62 mm FN-MAG machine gun (MG) is provided with 250 rounds of ready-use ammunition.
 The weapons are fully stabilized with the mount featuring electric traverse through 360° and elevation from -10 to 50°.